laminas/automatic-releases/README.md

 #### Using a subkey from an existing GPG key

-First open your master key for editing:
+First open your master key for editing (use `--list-keys` to find it):

 ```bash
 gpg --edit-key "<YOUR MASTER KEY ID>"